National Security & Space

 There’s a reason the leaders from NASA, the U.S. Space Force and the U.S. Space Command have paid recent visits to UND.

-They see the University’s potential to conduct valuable research for the technologies they need and to educate the nation’s space workforce of the future.
+They see the University’s potential to conduct valuable research for the technologies they need and to educate the nation’s space workforce of the future, positioning North Dakota as a hub for next-generation national security innovation.
+UND is advancing the nation's defense and space capabilities through cutting-edge research, workforce development and strategic partnerships.

 National Security Initiative